Estimated reading time: 7 minutes

 How long until we see improvement with nervous system support?

-Some families notice change in 2–4 weeks; deeper patterns may take 3–6 months.
-The goal is lasting regulation, not quick fixes.
+With nervous system support, some families see improvement in 2–4 weeks, while deeper nervous system dysregulation patterns can take 3–6 months.
+The goal is steady, lasting regulation, not quick fixes.

 Should I worry if dysregulation shows only at home?